Ecommerce Customer Service: 10 Best Practices To Go From Good to Great (2025 Guide)

 To create a knowledge base, identify the topics that trigger the most tickets and can be dealt with without contacting support, and write content that resolves them.
 That’s it.
 Here’s an example of such content (a size guide for kids) from an online store:

-Here are a few options for creating a knowledge base and tips to build one (on WordPress) from scratch.
+Here are a few options for creating a knowledge base and tips to managing your knowledge base.

 A catch-all support page